Adéla Šapovalivová: Playing career

 In the 2021–22 season, she played eight games with HC Příbram in which she tallied 11 goals and 8 assists for 19 points and remained a regular in the lineup for HC Berouští Medvědi U17 during the 2021–22 Liga dorostu season.

+Šapovalivová stayed with HC Berounští Medvědi U17 as the team was relegated to the Regionální liga dorostu, the third-tier men's U17 league, for the 2022–23 season.
+That season, she also played six games with HC Berounští Medvědi U15 in the Soutěž 9. tříd (or Extraliga 9. tříd), the Czech premier men's U15 league, recording 8 goals and 12 points.
+Returning to HC Příbram, she tallied 6 goals and 12 points in two Czech Women's Extraliga games during the regular season and contributed 3 goals and 9 points in three playoff games, as the team claimed the league championship for the third consecutive season.

+In May 2023, she signed a one-season contract (with an additional one-season option) with MoDo Hockey in the Swedish Women's Hockey League (SDHL).
+Czech national team teammate Vendula Přibylová was already under contract with MoDo when Šapovalivová signed and joked she would be "starting babysitting in August" in reference to the players' ten-year age gap.
+Finishing the 2023–24 season with 29 points in 32 games and making a run to the finals of the SDHL championship series, Šapovalivová was named the league's rookie of the year.

+Collegiate

+Šapovalivová joined the Wisconsin Badgers for the 2025–26 season.
+She was chosen as the WCHA Preseason Rookie of the Year, receiving four out of eight votes from WCHA coaches.

 Speed skating

 Šapovalivová represented the Central Bohemian Region (Středočeský kraj) in speed skating at the Winter Olympics for children and youth of the Czech Republic (Zimní olympiády dětí a mládeže České republiky) in 2018 and 2020.
 In 2018, she won bronze medals at the junior girls level in the 111 meter and 333 meter distances and a gold medal in the girls 16-lap relay.
 In 2020, competing at the senior girls level, she won a bronze medal in the 333 meter distance, silver in the 500 meter distance, and gold in the girls 16-lap relay.